Posts from year 2005

 The beauty of Big Sur

 The hurricane Katrina has arrived at the mainland of Louisiana and hit Mississippi like a ton of bricks.
-Many streets in New Orleans are reportedly flooded by two meters with tales of alligators swimming around.
+Many streets in New Orleans are reportedly flooded with debris everywhere.